eProsima/Fast-DDS-monitor/docs/rst/user_manual/right_panel.rst

 .. note::
     Work in progress.
-    It do not report many information yet.
+    It does not report any information yet.